 As part of the Tufts academic community, CIRCLE supports and conducts research within Tisch College and across the university.
 Examining the Tufts student population, CIRCLE collaborates on a unique longitudinal study on the impact of Tisch College’s work and has explored topics such as the connection between civic engagement and psychosocial well-being.

-The Director of CIRCLE, Peter Levine, also serves as the Associate Dean for Research and Lincoln Filene Professor of Citizenship and Public Affairs at Tisch College.
+Peter Levine, Associate Dean for Research and Lincoln Filene Professor of Citizenship and Public Affairs at Tisch College, served as Director of CIRCLE until April 2015.

 Visit the CIRCLE website to learn more about their groundbreaking research on youth engagement.